kkiwior/Telegram.Bot.CovidPoll/README.md

 </div>

 ## What it is for?
 I wanted to create a useful system to predict covid cases for the next day.
-It's not something like ML, but it depends on users’ votes.
+It's not something like ML, but it depends on users votes.

 ### How it works
 You must add this bot to your group.
-Then, once a day the bot will send polls with options based on the last number of new covid cases.
-Users have time to vote, when the time ends the polls will be closed and prediction number based on votes from all groups, will be send to them.
-On the next day, the bot will check if there is new data in API (until it effects).
-When there is new data, the bot will send the information about new covid cases and the information who voted properly.
+Each day the bot will send the poll with options based on the last number of covid cases.
+Users have limited time to vote.
+When it ends, the poll will be closed and prediction number based on votes from all groups will be sent to each of them.
+On the next day, the bot will check if there is new data in API (until it changes).
+When the data is updated, the bot will send the information about the number of new covid cases and voting results.

 ### Some details
-* It's important to know that, all group members have their own vote ratio, even when one member is in many groups, he has separated ratio in each of groups.
+* It's important to know that all group members have their own vote ratio, even when one member is in many groups, he has individual ratio in each group.
-* Vote ratio is for covid cases prediction, covid predictions are calculated by weighted average.
+* Vote ratio is used to predict the number of covid cases, which is calculated by weighted average of ratio and votes.
-* Users have an opportunity to vote outside the numbers in poll.
-They have for that command /vote {here_covid_cases}.
+* Users can also vote by using a command /vote {custom_option} without the need to tick an answer in the poll.

 ## Installation
-The latest version of this bot is always in DockerHub (connected by Azure Pipelines to this repository):
+The latest version of this bot is always on DockerHub (connected by Azure Pipelines to this repository):
 ```
 docker pull kwiatek1100/telegram.bot.covidpoll:latest
 ```